mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 The `PUT /parties` resource will use the same form as the resource described in [Section 6.3.4.1](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#6341-put-partiestypeid) of Ref.
 1 above.

-It should be noted, however, that the Party object returned from this resource has a different format from the Party object described in [Section 7.4.11](https://github.com/mojaloop/mojaloop-specification/blob/master/fspiop-api/documents/v1.1-document-set/API%20Definition%20v1.1.md#7411-party) of Ref.
-1 above.
-The structure of this object is described in Section 3.2.1.20 below.
 #### 3.1.5 `/services`
 The `/services` resource is a new resource which enables a participant to query for other participants who offer a particular service.
 The requester will issue a `GET` request, specifying